gchure/phd/_site/src/chapter_06/section_04_flow.md

-to the data, and $\boldsymbol{\Sigma}$ is the $2\times 2$ covariance matrix also obtained from the Gaussian fit. $\chi^2_\alpha(p)$ is the quantile function for probability $p$ of the chi-squared distribution with two degrees of freedom. shows an example of different gating contours that would arise from different values of $\alpha$ in .
+to the data, and $\boldsymbol{\Sigma}$ is the $2\times 2$ covariance matrix also obtained from the Gaussian fit. $\chi^2_\alpha(p)$ is the quantile function for probability $p$ of the chi-squared distribution with two degrees of freedom. @Fig:gate_contours shows an example of different gating contours that would arise from different values of $\alpha$ in @Eq:gauss_gate.
 In this work, we chose $\alpha = 0.4$ which we deemed was a sufficient constraint to minimize the noise in the data.
 The specific code where this gating is implemented can be found in [GitHub repository](https://github.com/RPGroup-PBoC/mwc_induction/blob/master/code/analysis/unsupervised_gating.ipynb).